bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 The process to create a new group is as follows.

-1. The group leader sends an email to hpc-gatekeeper@bihealth.de and fills out the form below.
+1. The group leader sends an email to hpc-helpdesk@bih-charite.de and fills out the form below.
    Please consider the notes below on this page.
-2. hpc-gatekeeper decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
+2. hpc-helpdesk decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
 3. All new users are notified and further instructions are sent to them via email.

 Subsequently, both owner and delegate (but **only owner and delegate**) can initiate changes (new users, resource changes etc.) to the group.